Ssz990220/cuBQL/README.md

 # Parallel GPU BVH Construction

-The main workhorse of this library is a CUDA-acclerated and `on device` parallel BVH builder (with spatial median splits).
+The main workhorse of this library is a CUDA-accelerated and `on device` parallel BVH builder (with spatial median splits).
 The primary feature of the BVH builder is its simplicity; i.e., it is still "reasonably fast", but it is much simpler than other variants.
-Though performance will obviously vary for different data types, data distributions, etcpp, right now this builder builds a BinaryBVH over 10 million uniformly distributed random points in under 13ms; that's not the fastest builder I have, but I believe is still quite reasonable.
+Though performance will obviously vary for different data types, data distributions, etc..., right now this builder builds a BinaryBVH over 10 million uniformly distributed random points in under 13ms; that's not the fastest builder I have, but I believe is still quite reasonable.